Updated: May 9, 2022 by Jennifer Munsell

 Final Thoughts on Sexing Iguanas

-Males and females mostly share the same kind of temperament.
 Both sexes can be very aggressive if they are not socialized properly from a young age.
-However, both sexes can also make lovely companions if their care is high-quality and consistent from the time they are hatchlings.
+However, both sexes can also make lovely companions if they receive the proper care.

 FAQs About Male and Female Iguanas